Social Media for Social Good

 Kara Millonzi is the faculty lead for the new program Lead for North Carolina.

-This course will take place at the School of Government in Chapel Hill, NC.
+This course will take place at the School of Government in Chapel Hill, NC, from 9am - 4pm.

-Over the course of one day, instruction will focus on social media law and policy plus content creation.
-You will learn about the most used social media platforms for governmental organizations, along with new platforms and features to consider.
-Discussions will focus on how to establish and manage your platforms, develop engaging content, and ensure legal compliance related to comments, staff usage, and records retention.
+Over the course of one day, instruction will focus on social media law and the fundamentals of content creation.
+You will learn about social media platforms frequently used by governmental organizations, along with new platforms and features to consider.
+Discussions will focus on planning content, establishing a voice, using metrics to track your progress, and ensuring legal compliance related to content moderation, staff usage, and records retention.

 *This is a combined course formerly known as “Social Media Strategies for Government Professionals” and “Social Media Strategies II.”